woj-mark/clearscore-backend-homework/README.md

 ## Overview
 This repository contains my implementation a microservice collating financial products from a small selection of partners.

-I decided to build the microservice in Scala 2.13 using libraries from Scala Typelevel ecosystem, which is adopted by Clearscore in building microservices:
+I decided to build the microservice in Scala 2.13 using libraries from Scala Typelevel ecosystem, which are adopted by Clearscore in building microservices:
 - **http4s** for the http library;
 - **cats-effect** to handle side-effects in the microservice;
 - **circe** for JSON parsing;
 - **refined** to validate input data in accordance with the requirements of the Swagger documentation.

-I also adopted **MUni**t to perform unit testing, whereas I used **Postman** to test whether the HTTP routes.
+I also adopted **MUnit** to perform unit testing, whereas I used **Postman** to test whether the HTTP routes.

 ## Architecture
 The diagram below provides a high-level overview of the architecture of the Cardscores microservice.